connorjs/nx-polyglot-example/README.md

 The `build` target builds the project.
 Depending on the language, this includes compilation (or transpilation).
 The `build` target produces the artifact to run (a DLL for C#, a jar for Java, or a bundle for JS).

+The sub-targets follow.
+Their name matches the tool and subcommand used.

+- `dotnet build`
+- `tsp compile`
+- `vite build`

 ### `test` target